jeremykendall/php-domain-parser/README.md

 **NEW IN VERSION 5.2:**

-- `Domain::getSection` returns the section string name if presents else returns an empty string;
 - `Domain::toUnicode` returns an instance with the domain converted to its unicode representation;
 - `Domain::toAscii` returns an instance with the domain converted to its ascii representation;
+- `Domain::getDomain` will lowercase the domain name to normalize its content;

 **THIS EXAMPLE ILLUSTRATES HOW THE OBJECT WORK BUT SHOULD BE AVOIDED IN PRODUCTON**